 In a world of darkness, the Mervaille strive to create light.
 The dreams of their ancestors reached beyond the confines of the dark forest that surrounded them, and those dreams have been passed down for hundreds of years, in tattered diagrams of impossible airships and cathedrals whose pillars soar high enough to touch the blue vault of heaven itself.

 We are beset from every side.
 Darkness and fear corrupt the hearts of Men, turning them to the worship of unworthy spirits and espousement of the vilest acts.
-Steel yourselves to the task ahead of you, my brothers and sisters; we must shore up our community, preaching enlightenment and offering hope of a better life.
+Steel yourselves to the task ahead of you, my brothers and sisters; we must shore up our defenses of the spirit, preaching enlightenment and offering hope of a better life.

 The Mervaille have embraced the lofty dream of community progress, dedicating themselves to the dream of improving Luisant, whether it be through impassioned leadership and heroic acts or the roar of the forge and the strident glory of shaped metal.
 Their family philosophy holds that true immortality lies in one’s legacy; in buildings and communities that stand the test of time.